 Wasp, bee, bumblebee, hornet - differences

 Representatives of the insect family have both similarities and significant differences.
-All of them fly, buzz and pose a threat in the form of a bite with the release of a toxic substance.
-You need to understand that insects attack in case of a threat to life and in other cases are not dangerous.
+They all fly, buzz and pose a threat in the form of a bite that releases a toxic substance.
+You need to understand that insects attack when there is a threat to life and in other cases they are not dangerous.

-The bees are quite calm, hardworking, busy all day collecting nectar and pollen.
-The hive is working around the clock to build combs, feed the young generation, ventilate, process and store the collected product.
-The life expectancy of a worker bee is short, about a month, but with the rapid development of the young generation, it is invisible to others.
+Bees are quite calm, hardworking, busy all day collecting nectar and pollen.
+Goes to the hive 24/7 work on the structure of honeycombs, feeding the younger generation, ventilation, processing and storage of the collected product.
+The lifespan of a worker bee is short, about a month, but rapid development of the younger generation, invisible to others.

-About 300 species of bumblebees from about 50 subgenera are known in the world.
+There are about 300 species of bumblebees from about 50 subgenera known in the world.

 The bee family has more than 20 thousand species, many of which have not been studied.
-They are the main pollinators and collectors of pollen, producers of honey.
+They are the main pollinators and pollen collectors, honey producers.
 There are three pairs of legs on the abdomen, with villi on the inside.
-Baskets for collecting pollen are formed on the hind legs from the villi.
+On the hind legs, villi form baskets for collecting pollen.
 The abdomen consists of dense segments, bent to the bottom.
-The sting inside is empty; After tearing off the sting with a piece of the abdomen, the insect soon dies.
+The sting is empty inside, the upper covering of the sting is with notches, which, when bitten, are hooked by the barbs onto the edges of the puncture.
+After tearing off the sting with a piece of the abdomen, the insect soon dies.

 There are about 21 thousand species and 520 genera of bees